All the Looks You Can't Miss From Kylie's Birthday Party

 The ladies started the evening at Craig's restaurant in West Hollywood for dinner, where the young mom debuted her first outfit of the night with a long blonde ponytail, wearing a hot pink satin mini with twist bust drape and sashed pareo skirt by Dundas, Olgana Paris lace-up pumps and a Martin Katz cushion pink sapphire and diamond ring (a cool $148,000, NBD).

 After dinner, the gang departed for the party at Delilah.
-For her second look, the Kylie Cosmetics founder changed into an $8,000 sparkling custom LaBourjoisie curve-hugging pale pink jumpsuit encrusted with thousands of Swarovski crystals.
+For her second look, the Kylie Cosmetics founder changed into an $8,000 sparkling custom LaBourjoisie curve-hugging pale pink jumpsuit encrusted with 70,000 Swarovski crystals.
 Hey, a girl only turns 21 once!

 The rest of the sisters looked equally glamorous.
 Kim matched the birthday girl in a skintight neon pink spandex cutout number from Yeezy with metallic Christian Louboutin sandals.
 She returned to her signature wet-looking long locks from her recently chopped 'do.

-Newly single Kourtney, who partied with ex Scott Disick, wowed in a bright purple lurex La Perla dress for the occasion, complete with oversize hoop earrings and ankle-strap heels.
+Newly single Kourtney, who partied with ex Scott Disick, wowed in a bright purple lurex La Perla dress for the occasion, complete with oversize hoop earrings and Stuart Weitzman ankle-strap heels.

 Khloe shined in a glitzy bralette, matching wide-leg trousers and longline robe.